-- 5.73 Consistent with my earlier evidence, I consider that matter (a) should be amended by removing reference to housing affordability.
+- 5.71 Consistent with my earlier evidence, I consider that matter (a) should be amended by removing reference to housing affordability.
 Housing affordability is multi-faceted, subjective and relative and, all things being equal, additional supply will have the impact of improving affordability.
 However it is also impacted by a range of other factors outside of the sphere of a resource management document. - I also note the addition of the words "including providing for a diversity of housing typologies in close proximity".
 As presently drafted, the statement can be interpreted as unfinished.
 Is the diversity of housing typologies to be provided in close proximity to each other, or to something beyond the site?
+I am also unclear on how that would be applied within a large retirement village context.
 In my view, the reference to well-functioning urban environments already references the need to enable a variety of homes that meet the needs of a range of households in terms of type, price and location.
-Therefore I do not consider this additional wording is required. - 5.75 I suggest the deletion of 'preferably within walking catchments' as achieving access between all of the listed matters within walking catchments may not be possible.
-Instead I suggest wording that mirrows Policy 1 of the NPS-UD. - 5.76 In my view, matters (c) and (e) are otherwise addressed by the RPS and do not require duplication here.
-I therefore suggest they are deleted. - 5.77 Taken together, I suggest the following amendment to Policy UD.5:
+Therefore I do not consider this additional wording is required. - 5.73 I suggest the deletion of 'preferably within walking catchments' as achieving access between all of the listed matters within walking catchments may not be possible.
+Instead I suggest wording that mirrows Policy 1 of the NPS-UD. - 5.74 In my view, matters (c) and (e) are otherwise addressed by the RPS and do not require duplication here.
+I therefore suggest they are deleted. - 5.75 Taken together, I suggest the following amendment to Policy UD.5: